On Basing One-way Permutations on NP-hard Problems under Quantum Reductions: Generalizations

-Here, we consider the non-adaptive quantum worst-case to average-case reduction defined in Definition~\ref{def:qwar}.
-We show that if the queries are generated arbitrarily according to known smooth-computable distributions, i.e., the distributions of each query can be different but are smooth-computable and known, then the existence of such reductions also implies coNP$\subseteq$ QIP($2$).
-We call this reduction \textsl{known smooth non-adaptive quantum worst-case to average-case reduction}.
+The same idea above actually also works for the non-adaptive quantum worst-case to average-case reduction defined in Definition~\ref{def:qwar}.
+We show that if the queries are generated arbitrarily according to known smooth-computable distributions, i.e., the distributions of each query can be different but are smooth-computable and known, then the existence of such reductions also implies \class{coNP}$\subseteq$ \class{QIP}($2$).
+We call this reduction \emph{known smooth non-adaptive quantum worst-case to average-case reduction}.

 \begin{theorem}~ Suppose there exists a known smooth non-adaptive quantum worst-case to average-case reduction with average hardness $\delta$ $(G,R)$ from a worst-case decision problem $L$ to $\iowp$.
 Then, there exists a \class{QIP($2$)} protocol with completeness $1-\epsilon/2$ and soundness $1/2+2\sqrt{\epsilon}$ for $\overline{L}$ \end{theorem}